nnellans/bash-guide/README.md

 # method 2: take the contents of file.txt and feed it into command1's standard input
 command1 < file.txt

-# method 3a: feed a whole body of text into command1's standard input
+# method 3a: Here Document: feed a whole body of text into command1's standard input
-# this is known as a "Here Document"
-# the starting and ending "token" should not be found anywhere else in the given body of text
+# the "token" should not be found anywhere else in the given body of text
 # it is common to use the following token:  _EOF_
 command1 << token
 line of text